Marfa, Texas: Education

 Marfa is served by the Marfa Independent School District.
 Within it, Marfa Elementary School and Marfa Junior/Senior High School serve the city.

 Hispanic students attended the segregated Blackwell School from 1909 to 1965.
 The school was authorized to be a National Historic Site in 2022.

-Marfa International School, a private school, opened in 2012, serving students in grades 1–8, with scholarships available based on need.
-However, it closed in 2016.
+Marfa International School, a private school, opened in 2012, serving students in grades 1–8, with scholarships available based on need, but it closed in 2016.

 Presidio County is within the Odessa College District for community college.

 Public library

 Marfa and the surrounding area are served by the Marfa Public Library, which houses a diverse collection in a variety of formats.
 The library began in 1947 when the Marfa Lions Club and the Marfa Study Club agreed to establish a library for the citizens of the area.
 The library was originally housed in the historic U.S.O. building, but was moved to a city-owned building after the city took over the project.
 After meeting the requirements of the Texas State Library, it became a member of the Texas Trans-Pecos Library System.
 The present library building was donated to the City of Marfa in 1973 by the first chairperson, Laura Bailey, and her husband Bishop.
-Future expansions and renovations to the current building are also planned.